leewtai/leewtai.github.io/setup/conda_and_navigator_setup.md

 5. Please continue to the section on [installing packages using conda](#installing-packages-using-conda)

-## Installing Jupyter or R as packages
+## Installing Jupyter or R as packages under Conda
 A program'ss true value is in its large community of developers and users.
 To leverage their work, we often will depend on packages outside of the default Python installation.
 Similar to before, we'll cover the instructions both using [Anaconda Navigator](#installing-packages-using-anaconda-navigator) and the [command line](#Installing-packages-using-conda).

 #### Installing packages using Anaconda Navigator